-This is not only because there are sooooo many ways to make your home fabulous at Christmas, nor that whatever you decide is just what “chez vous” needs to top off Christmas 2016 is probably the right thing for you, but to be perfectly frank I’d feel a bit of a hypocrite.
+This is not only because there are sooooo many ways to make your home fabulous at Christmas, nor that whatever you decide is just what “Chez Vous” needs to top off Christmas 2019 is probably exactly the right thing for you, but to be perfectly frank I’d feel a bit of a hypocrite.

-But this year, dear reader, it was quite a different story.
-I don’t know what came over me (even my wife thought I’d taken leave of my senses), but it came down to a choice between a five foot high singing Santa, an equally tall lantern that sprayed fake snow and also played tunes, and a hanging model of a bi-plane piloted by Rudolph himself singing “Santa Claus is coming to town”.
-Well, what could I do?
+A couple of years ago it came down to a choice between a five-foot-high singing Santa, an equally tall lantern that sprayed fake snow and also played tunes, and a hanging model of a bi-plane piloted by Rudolph himself singing “Santa Claus is coming to town”.
+And what did I do?
 Yes, you’ve guessed it . . .
 I bought them all !!!!!

-It’s not that good taste is totally to be abandoned at Christmas (although some would disagree in the above mentioned case), but the rules of good interior design can certainly be relaxed.
+It’s not that good taste is totally to be abandoned at Christmas (although some would disagree in the above-mentioned cases), but the rules of good interior design can certainly be relaxed.

 So . . . real or false, themed or random, uncluttered or stuffed to breaking point?
 I’m talking of course about the tree, and it really is up to you.
 There is no right or wrong answer.
 For many years now I’ve always had a real tree, and am happy to put up with the inconvenience of a few dropped needles in exchange for that wonderful smell of pine when you enter the room each morning.

 As for whether to theme it or not, well I suppose you really should, taking two or possibly three colours from your decor and majoring on them for your tree ornaments and other assorted bits and bobs around the room.
 But here once again I have to admit to being a little hypocritical.
 My tree is a completely random collection of ornaments and baubles of every shape, size and colour, collected over a number of years from cities and countries we’ve visited, or that I’ve bought just because I like them.
 The crowning glory of which is a somewhat tousled silver and gold cardboard star that my elder daughter, who now runs my showroom, made when she was in infants school.
 This is much to the annoyance of my wife, who thinks I really should know better and follow her idea of a simply themed tree.
-So we’ve made the perfect compromise – we have two trees, one goes in the living room while the other has pride of place in the dining room.
-This year it’s my turn in the dining room.
+So we’ve made the perfect compromise – we have a tree each (along with the tree in our 6-year old’s bedroom, and the communal tree in the porch).

 As for the rest of the house, you can go as mad as you like with garlands on mantelpieces, fabulous table decorations and runners, swags up banisters, holly protruding from just about every nook and cranny, and of course mistletoe liberally dotted around and about.
 I wouldn’t dream of insulting you by telling you exactly where to put them though – well, not until twelfth night anyway.

 And why stop at the inside.
-I love to see a welcoming holly wreath on the front door (we’ve actually got a woven wood one with Rudolph’s head gleefully protruding from it), and a well-lit tree or shrub in the garden.
+I love to see a welcoming holly wreath on the front door.
+We’ve actually got a woven wood one with Rudolph’s head gleefully protruding from it.

 John Biddell, John Charles Interiors